bethgelab/frequency_determines_performance/src/text_to_image_experiments/README.md

 python image_generation.py --load_prompts <path_to_prompts_file> --save_dir <directory_to_save_images> --pipe <t2i-pipeline> --model_id <huggingface_model_id>
 ```

 where `<path_to_prompts_file>` is the path to one of the two .pkl files mentioned above.
 Refer to `image_generation.py` for more details on the remaining arguments.
-Feel free to experiment with different T2I models, batch sizes(for faster generations) and image sizes.
+Feel free to experiment with different T2I models, batch sizes (for faster generations) and image sizes.
 We currently provide code for [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), [SDv2](https://huggingface.co/stabilityai/stable-diffusion-2-1) and [Dreamlike-Photoreal](https://huggingface.co/dreamlike-art/dreamlike-photoreal-2.0).

+### Human Evaluation Experiment on Public Figures
+To do a more controlled study on concept frequencies and image generation models, we ran an additional experiment where we collected frequency data of public figures.
+All the scripts for this experiment are provided in the [human_experiment_evaluation](https://github.com/bethgelab/frequency_determines_performance/tree/main/src/text_to_image_experiments/human_experiment_evaluation) folder.
+For more details, please see Appendix C in the paper.